Sh00Fly/ButtonControllerLibraries/README.md

 Maximum report size is 8 bytes
 Devices with larger reports will be truncated
+Some devices (like USB FS IO) only report button state changes Some devices (like USB FS IO) create multiple HID interfaces.
+In this case, to identify and select a specific interface, UsagePage and Usage fields from the device capabilities should be used (this functionality is not currently implemented).
-Some devices (like USB FS IO) only report button state changes Report sizes and button mappings vary by device Default timeout value of 100ms used for event reading Uses overlapped I/O for non-blocking reads
+Report sizes and button mappings vary by device Default timeout value of 100ms used for event reading Uses overlapped I/O for non-blocking reads